Charter and By-laws

 3. Members may be re-elected to the SC after a break of at least one year.

 4. Principal Investigator status at a university or small business is required for nomination to serve on the Steering Committee (as well as for submission as a principal investigator of a proposal as part of HEDSUP).

 5. HEDSA members who are part of the senior management team at a national laboratory or of one of the major government sponsored laboratories at a university (such as LLE) will not be eligible for election to the steering committee.

 6. Members nominated to serve on the SC should not be from the same institutions as continuing SC members.

-C. The Chair of the Steering Committee will be elected by the members of the Steering Committee for a one-year term at the regular meeting.
-It is expected that the Vice-chair for the previous year will assume the office of Chair, subject to the vote of the Steering Committee.
+C. The Chair of the Steering Committee will be elected by the members of the Steering Committee for a two-year term at the regular meeting.
+It is expected that the Vice-chair for one of the previous two years will assume the office of Chair, subject to the vote of the Steering Committee.
 The Chair will be a member of the Steering Committee at the time of his/her election.
 If the Chair-elect’s term on the Steering Committee ends in less than two years from the time of his/her election, he/she will

 continue as an Ex Officio member of the Steering Committee for an extra year in the role of Past Chair, voting on issues only in case of a tie.
 The Chair may not be re-elected for consecutive terms, but may be re-elected Chair after a break of at least two years assuming he/she is re-elected to